 Wealth symbols abound in Chinese culture and are used for activating feng shui luck for wealth.
 However, these symbols do not act alone; they are only effective when applied holistically, as a complement to the other aspects of feng shui such as the landscape, the locale of the house, and the interiors.
 Of course, a person’s compass direction orientation, according to their kua number, is also essential.
-(See page 87 if you need to work out your personal kua number.)
+(See this article if you need to work out your personal kua number.)

 The Chinese Triple Coins For Wealth Luck

 The number three has always been a symbol of good luck in Chinese belief.
 It represents heaven, earth and man.
 The triple-coin is a popular talisman to attract prosperity luck.
 It comes in a bronze or gold finish.

 This auspicious symbol is made out of three (replica) ancient Chinese coins tied together with a red ribbon or thread to activate its potency.
 It can be carried in a purse, or you can stick it to the account books or telephone.

 Make sure that the yang side of the coins – the one with the four Chinese characters – is placed facing outwards.
 These characters represent the prosperous dynasties of the ten Emperors of imperial China.
 The coins can also be placed in the South-east corner of your living room or office to activate wealth luck.